 Hello!
 I first got involved with the Triratna Buddhist Community when I was living in Sheffield, working as a physiotherapist and doing a lot of rock climbing and mountaineering.
 It was when I was on a trip to the Andes when I was 25, that quite by chance I picked up my first book on Buddhism, and thought: ‘This makes so much sense!’
 I’ve been practising meditation and the Dharma (the teachings of the Buddha) since 2006.
 In 2014 I was ordained, and given the name ‘Maitrisiddhi’.
 The name means ‘success or attainments based in love or friendliness’.
 I love my name.
 It’s an aspiration and path to follow for the rest of my life, and links me to my yidam, Maitreya, the ‘friendly or loving one’.

 I moved to Taraloka in 2009, drawn by a desire to integrate meditation experience more fully into my daily life and to live in a vibrant community of other serious Dharma practitioners.
 It was a great move!
-My role over the last 6 years has been maintenance and landscape.
-I’ve loved the practical nature of the work and found it very compatible with meditation.
+My role for the first six years was maintenance and landscape.
+I loved the practical nature of the work and found it very compatible with meditation.
 And I’ve changed a huge amount through living in community.
-In 2015, I moved into the Taraloka Retreat Team and I’m pleased now to be able to share my delight in meditation and Dharma practice with others.
+Since 2015, I've been part of the Taraloka Retreat Team and I find it very satisfying to share my delight in study, meditation and how to live a full Dharma life.
+And I still look after the landscape.

 Meditation is an area I deeply love – all types, but especially sadhana (visualisation practices) and metta (loving kindness).
 I also feel a strong connection to ritual and devotion.
 In terms of what inspires me, I particularly love the Pali Canon, the Bodhicaryavatara, Pure Land teachings, especially Shinran, and the exquisite clarity of my teacher Bhante Urgyen Sangharakshita.
 I find all these entirely compatible – the Dharma life like a jewel, described from many angles.